paulshuker/coppafisher/docs/basic_usage.md

 ## Input data

 Coppafish requires raw, `uint16` microscope images, metadata, and a configuration file.
 We currently only support raw data in ND2, JOBs, or numpy format.
 If your data is not already in one of these formats, we recommend configuring your data into [numpy](#numpy) format.

+There must be an anchor round.
+There must be a dapi channel in every sequencing round and the anchor round.
+The tiles must have at least four z planes.
+Use a number of z planes that is a multiple of two.

 ### ND2